PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Abstract

 \section{Abstract}

 Physics-informed neural networks (PINNs) have shown great promise in solving partial differential equations (PDEs).
-However, due to insufficient robustness, vanilla PINNs often face challenges when solving complex PDEs, especially those involving multi-scale behaviors or solutions with sharp or oscillatory characteristics.
-To address these issues, based on the projected gradient descent (PGD) adversarial attack, we proposed an adversarial training strategy for PINNs termed by AT-PINNs.
-AT- PINNs enhance the robustness of PINNs by fine-tuning the model with adversarial samples, which can accurately identify model failure locations and drive the model to focus on those regions during training.
-AT-PINNs can also perform inference with temporal causality by selecting the initial collocation points around temporal initial values.
-We implement AT-PINNs to the elliptic equation with multi-scale coefficients, Poisson equation with multi-peak solutions, Burgers’ equation with sharp solutions and the Allen–Cahn equation.
-The results demonstrate that AT-PINNs can effectively locate and reduce failure regions.
-Moreover, AT-PINNs are suitable for solving complex PDEs, since locating failure regions through adversarial attacks is independent of the size of failure regions or the complexity of the distribution.
+However, vanilla PINNs often face challenges when solving complex PDEs, especially those involving multi-scale behaviors or solutions with sharp or oscillatory characteristics.
+To precisely and adaptively locate the critical regions that fail in the solving process we propose a sampling strategy grounded in white-box adversarial attacks, referred to as “WbAR”.
+WbAR search for failure regions in the direction of the loss gradient, thus directly locating the most critical positions.
+WbAR generates adversarial samples in a random walk manner and iteratively refines PINNs to guide the model's focus towards dynamically updated critical regions during training.
+We implement WbAR to the elliptic equation with multi-scale coefficients, Poisson equation with multi-peak solutions, high-dimensional Poisson equations, and Burgers’ equation with sharp solutions.
+The results demonstrate that WbAR can effectively locate and reduce failure regions.
+Moreover, WbAR is suitable for solving complex PDEs, since locating failure regions through adversarial attacks is independent of the size of failure regions or the complexity of the distribution.
+Code link: https://github.com/yaoli90/WbAR

-\begin{highlights} \item An adversarial attack based sampling and training scheme (AT-PINN) is proposed to refine PINNs on failure regions, which is especially effective in solving challenging problems encountered by PINNs, including multi-scale behavior, sharp or oscillatory solutions, and temporal causality problems, etc. \item An adversarial attack method (PINN-PGD) is proposed to generate adversarial samples for PINNs, which adaptively capture local maximums of the model residual as failure regions.
-The adversarial attack can adaptively locate failure regions despite of the volume of the failure region, the dimension of the problem and the distribution hypothesis of the residual map. \item The effectiveness of AT-PINN is verified on the elliptic equation with multi-scale coefficients, Poisson equation with multi-peak solutions, Burgers’ equation with sharp solutions, and the Allen–Cahn equation. \end{highlights}
+\begin{highlights} \item We propose a white-box adversarial attack refinement strategy, namely WbAR, to accurately locate failure regions and adaptively refine PINNs. \item We prove the adversarial attack is more beneficial than pure random walk in locating high-residual regions and give an upper bound for the generalization error of the model under WbAR. \item We implement WbAR to solve several challenging PDEs encountered by vanilla PINNs and demonstrate its efficiency in capturing irregular spatial characteristics, including multi-scale behavior, sharp or oscillatory solutions. \end{highlights}